deislabs/containerd-wasm-shims/containerd-shim-spin/quickstart.md

 ## Create a container image for the application

+You have two choices for publishing spin apps.
+The steps to deploy are the same afterwards.

+- [Container image](#creating-a-container-image) - use `docker build` to build a container image.
+This is a standard container image with the Spin application files in the root directory.
+- [OCI WASM image](#creating-an-oci-wasm-image) - use `spin registry push` to [publish to OCI registry](https://developer.fermyon.com/spin/v2/distributing-apps#publishing-a-spin-application-to-a-registry).
+This is a WASM specific image format that contains custom layers for the spin files.
+Requires Spin 2.0+ and containerd 1.7.7+.

+### Creating a container image

 Create a `Dockerfile` at the root of the application directory with the following:

 ```dockerfile